-Our ripe Golden Pu-erh (shou cha) and has been aged for five years in a dark cave in Yunnan Province.
+Our ripe Golden Pu-erh (shou cha) black tea has been aged for five years in a dark cave in Yunnan Province.
 This aging process in a relatively high humidity environment has mellowed the elemental character of the tea when compared to young Pu-erh (aged about 1 year).
 As with wine, young pu-erh is considered the least valuable whereas pu-erh 5 years or older is more highly prized.
 Interestingly the taste of pu-erh becomes more mellow with age and perhaps more acceptable to the western palate.

 Ripe, or shou cha, pu erh is fermented.
 The method of production is very involved.
 The tea leaves are picked, rolled, withered